Techtonica/curriculum/projects/final-project.md

 ### Primary Goals
 1. Use this project template as an objective guideline and as a starting point for your project READ.me
 2. Request code reviews and receive and incorporate constructive feedback for your project
-3. Use UX/UI Design Best Practices
+3. Use UX/UI design best practices
 4. Implement an OAuth Library such as
-5. Use An API with 3 calls
+5. Use an API with 3 calls
-6. Use One of the data structures and algorithms covered during presentations
+6. Use one of the data structures and algorithms covered during presentations
-7. Include Basic web accessibility
+7. Include basic web accessibility
 8. Make sure your app is web and mobile friendly so use media queries, flex box, and start with mobile responsive in mind.

 ### Overview
-In this Project, you will create a project that satisfies all of the primary goals outlined in steps 1 - 8.
+In this project, you will create a project that satisfies all of the primary goals outlined in steps 1 - 8.

 ### Basic Requirements
 1. Apprentices will obtain a code review every other day.